 So, to test this one, apply ground and 5V power to the input (pin 24 of the DB37 connector, VRIN for a V3.0, or pin 1 of JP1 for a V3.57), and check the voltage at pin 2 of U7.
 You should see about 5V at this pin with 5V applied to the input, within about 0.5 volts.
 When you ground the input, pin 2 of the U7 should have from zero to 0.7 volts.
 If the voltage is significantly higher, Q22 is the most likely part to fail.

 The U7 chip compares the voltage at pin 2 to the voltage at pin 3.
 Adjust R56 to get between 1 and 2 volts at this pin.
-The output (pin 1) of U7 is high when you have more volts on pin 3 than pin 2, and low when you have more volts on pin 2 than pin 3.
+The output (pin 1) of U7 is low when you have more volts on pin 3 than pin 2, and high when you have more volts on pin 2 than pin 3.

-Next, ground the input pin.
+Next, apply 5 volts the input pin.
 This should give you from 0 to 1 volts at pin 1 of the U7.
 If you see the correct input voltages on pins 2 and 3 of U7, but the output voltage does not change as it should, you need to replace U7.

 If you’re testing the MS3X, the schematic is similar, but the pins are different.
 The test points are as follows: